coder-hxl/x-crawl/publish/README.md

 ## Relationship with puppeteer

-The crawlPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to help us crawl pages and expose Brower instances and Page instances.
+The crawlPage API has [puppeteer](https://github.com/puppeteer/puppeteer) built in, you only need to pass in some configuration options to complete some operations, and the result will expose Brower instances and Page instances.

 # Table of Contents